You have no items in your Shopping Basket.

 Visit a museum

 If you’re looking after the grandchildren or just want to get out of the house, then another great indoor activity you can try in the autumn and winter months is visiting a museum.
+Due to social distancing guidelines, many museums now require you to book a timed slot ahead of your visit, even those which have free entry.

 There are thousands of museums across the UK that are full of historic artefacts, treasures, new technologies and historic works of art.
 You should look out for exhibits you and your relatives might enjoy, as well as temporary exhibitions that are being displayed over the winter months.
-For example, there is the Tutankhamun exhibition that will be coming to the Saatchi Gallery in London from November 2019 to May 2020.

 So, if you’re interested in world cultures, history, science or rural living, there’s something for everyone.